-We can all benefit from organic gardening.
+Many people can benefit from organic gardening.
 It is widely recognized that regular contact with plants, animals, and the natural environment can improve our physical health and mental well-being.
 Such activities can relieve the symptoms of serious illnesses, prevent the development of some conditions, and introduce people to a way of life that can help them to improve their well-being in the longer term.
-Classes are held at UT Physicians – Southwest.
-Please call 713-486-5900 to confirm class availability.
+Due to COVID-19, we have moved our classes online.
+View classes from the comfort of your home.